buildspace/buildspace-projects/Flow_NFTs/en/Section_1/Lesson_1_First_Smart_Contract.md

 This is pretty cool.
 When we make something a resource, we have to follow some extra rules.
 The main thing to keep in mind is that resources can only exist in one place at one time.

 What's a "place"?
 In Cadence, a place is an account.
 If you try to create a new resource but don't store it on an account, the blockchain will stop you.
-Contracts won't deploy, transactions will be reverted.
+Contracts won't deploy and transactions will be reverted.

 ```js
 pub resource HelloAsset {